daman1199/Cloudofthoughts/engineer-handbook/01-azure-cli-reference/README.md

 # Azure CLI Reference for Management Groups & IAM

-*A quick reference for Azure CLI commands I use often
+*A quick reference for Azure CLI commands I often use*

 | Date | Category |
 |------|----------|